DETAILED ACTION

 Regarding Claim 10, Saigusa discloses detecting a target moving body that is following the host moving body; (Saigusa, see at least [0115] wherein a tailgating vehicle is given a visual indicator as a warning to the driver of the tailgating vehicle that the vehicle is tailgating. **the time of the visual indicator is an acceptable response time for which the target moving body is allowed to respond.)

-calculating an acceptable response time for the target moving body to initiate a response to avoid the accident due to a specific stimulus for a given scenario, (Saigusa, see at least [0115-0119] wherein a tailgating vehicle is given a visual indicator as a warning to the driver of the tailgating vehicle that the vehicle is tailgating. **the time period of the visual indicator is an acceptable response time for which the target moving body is allowed to respond.
+calculating an acceptable response time required for the target moving body to respond to the host moving body to avoid the accident due to a specific stimulus for a given scenario, (Saigusa, see at least [0115-0119] wherein a tailgating vehicle is given a visual indicator as a warning to the driver of the tailgating vehicle that the vehicle is tailgating. **the time period of the visual indicator is an acceptable response time for which the target moving body is allowed to respond.
 The visual indicator issues a warning to the driver in which then would warrant a period in which the driver is to respond, in which would be the calculated acceptable response time.)

 the acceptable response time being defined based on a safety model, the safety model comprising a model in compliance with a driving policy and is formed by modeling a safety of intended functionality; (Saigusa, see at least [0115-0019] wherein a tailgating vehicle is given a visual indicator as a warning to the driver of the tailgating vehicle that the vehicle is tailgating. **the time of the visual indicator is an acceptable response time for which the target moving body is allowed to respond.
 The visual indicators are beneficial to try and increase the distance between the subject vehicle and the trailing vehicle to reduce the likelihood of the following vehicle to rear end the subject vehicle.)